WoodenStone/react-native-task-pool/README.md

 Task Pool is a to-do-app like application intended to help build forward workflow in daily life base on the idea of [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done).
 This app divides all tasks into 7 parts judging from their importance and urgency:

-- Plans: anything that has a change to be done
+- Plans: anything that has a chance to be done
 - Ready to do: things that should be done during a specific period (for example 1 day)
-- Doing now: current actions
+- Doing now: current action
 - Finished Tasks
 - Tasks that need to be further summarized
 - Long-term tasks